 The word "contribution" is defined in the Cambridge English Dictionary as "something that you contribute or do to help produce or achieve something together with other people, or to help make something successful."
 Resolution No. JN-15-120 prohibits "any form of contribution, whether in the form of money or items of value."
 (Emphasis supplied).

-By extension, if a contribution by RCM may be offered and intended as a bribe to persuade an employee of the Tribe or its subsidiaries to act in RCM's favor, illegally or dishonestly, or otherwise accepted for such purpose, that would be against the Tribe's Criminal Code and federal law.
+By extension, if a contribution by RCM may be offered and intended as a bribe to persuade an employee of the Tribe or its subsidiaries to act in RCM's favor, illegally or dishonestly, or otherwise accepted for such purpose, that would stand against the Tribe's Criminal Code.
+Further violations by RCM will result in removal and trespass actions, which may also be pursued federally.